DSimonne/gwaihir/README.md

 # Clusters at ESRF

-Gwaihir **only** works on slurm, while using the p9 GPUs, for phase retrieval.
+Gwaihir **only** works with the p9 partition at the ESRF, optimized for phase retrieval.

-if you want to use it for data analysis, you can install `gwaihir` and `bcdi` on rnice.
+If you want to use it for data analysis, you can install `gwaihir` and `bcdi` on rnice.

-## SLURM
+## Jupyter-slurm

 How to access:
 * Web browser: https://jupyter-slurm.esrf.fr/hub/spawn